sombriks/sample-kafka/README.md

 # service-broker-kafka

-Small proof of concept on how to route log messages from one app to a log consumer through a kafka broker
+Small proof of concept on how to route log messages from one kafkaConsumerApp to a log consumer through a kafka broker

 ## How kafka works